kvakvs/Ironclad.old/README.md

 exclude_directories = []    # default []
 ```

+An empty `erlproject.toml`, is acceptable, consisting of comments, or no bytes at all.
+In this case entire current
+directory will be scanned for `"*.erl"` files, with all nested subdirectories.

+## Project Progress

 > NOTE: This is an early stage work-in-progress.

-## Project Progress

 - [x] Project configuration
 - [ ] Preprocessor